Skip to content

 The most direct enforcement path runs through the IRS Office of Professional Responsibility (OPR), which has authority to sanction enrolled agents, Certified Public Accountants (CPAs), and attorneys under Circular 230.
 Available sanctions range from a formal reprimand to indefinite suspension or disbarment from practice before the IRS.
 While Circular 230 applies specifically to credentialed preparers, the IRS can revoke any PTIN holder's number for conduct incompatible with the privilege of preparing federal tax returns.

 The FTC retains independent enforcement authority under the Safeguards Rule.
-Violations can result in civil penalties of up to $51,744 per violation per day, plus injunctive relief requiring the preparer to implement a remediation program under FTC oversight.
-For a small tax preparation practice, even a single enforcement action represents a potentially business-ending financial event.
+Violations can result in civil penalties of up to $51,744 per violation, per day, plus injunctive relief requiring the preparer to implement a remediation program under FTC oversight.
+For a small tax preparation practice, even a single enforcement action can be a business-ending financial event.

 PTIN WISP Documentation: What to Keep and for How Long